konfound-project/konfound/joss-paper/paper.md

 We have created a Shiny interactive web application at <http://konfound-it.com/> that can be applied to linear models, 2 x 2 tables resulting corresponding to treatment and control by success and failure conditions, and logistic regression models (functionality for designs including mediation, differences in difference, and regression discontinuity are under development).
 We are also developing extensions of the sensitivity analysis techniques described in this paper, including preserving the standard error [@frank2023] and calculating the coefficient of proportionality [@frank2022] for ITCV analyses.
 Additional documentation on the R package and future extensions will be available at <https://konfound-project.github.io/konfound/>.

 # Acknowledgements

+The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305D220022 to Michigan State University.
+The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.

 # References